top of page

 To summarise, the steps are:

-- pay the £1500 community payment to informally reserve one of the available homes;
+- pay the £1500 community payment to informally reserve one of the available homes.
+This payment will be credited to your first year's service charge after move-in;

-- exchange contracts via your solicitor, paying the balance (7.4% to 7.1%) that brings your payments up to ten percent of purchase price;
+- exchange contracts via your solicitor, paying the balance (0.2% to 0.4%) that brings your deposit to three percent of purchase price;

 - complete on the day you move in.

-Yes we are ensuring that the homes will be mortgageable.
-As we draft the lease we are mindful to make sure that it is written in such a way that they will be acceptable to mortgage lenders.
+Yes, we are ensuring that the homes will be mortgageable.
+As we draft the lease we are mindful to make sure that it is written in such a way that it will be acceptable to mortgage lenders.

 The flats will be leasehold and we are aiming to create 999 year leases.
 The houses will be freehold, with a covenant that sets out terms regarding e.g. a service charge to contribute towards the running costs of the common facilities.

-If you are in a position to do so, we are encouraging buyers to exchange contracts early by offering a discount on the purchase price - current estimate is around 2% discount.
-The reason is that a proportion of 'early exchangers' is helpful for our costs going forward.
+If you are in a position to do so, we are encouraging buyers to exchange contracts early by offering a 2% discount on the purchase price if you exchange during the 'early exchange window' (dates tba).
+The reason is that having a large number of early exchangers is helpful for our costs going forward.

 Early exchange will probably not be available to any buyers who need a mortgage, since mortgage offers only last for three to six months.